malcolmsailor/efficient_rhythms/docs/index.md

     special effect, one can have the notes evenly spaced in one voice, while \[`cont_rhythms`\](docs/settings.md\#cont\_rhythms) is allowed
     to wreak havoc in the other voices.

+10. If you’re wondering why a list of 2-tuples, rather than a dictionary, it is to allow for more than one changer of the same class.